WithSecureLabs/C3/Src/CebuLoader/devnotes.md

  - embedded resource has format [16 byte guid][1 byte terminator 0xff][4 byte size][body][4 byte size][ExportName (null terminated)] (the guid if 0xff terminated to avoid finding the guid c-string when searching the module memory)

 Limitations:
- - EH works only if both the embedded dll is statically linked with CRT. // TODO check if CebuLoader also has to be linked statically (currently it is)
+ - EH works only if the embedded dll is statically linked with CRT. // TODO check if CebuLoader also has to be linked statically (currently it is)